ocaml/merlin/doc/dev/PROTOCOL.md

 }
 ```

-`start` and `end` are omitted if error has no location (e.g. wrong file format), otherwise the editor should probably hightlight / mark this range.
+`start` and `end` are omitted if error has no location (e.g. wrong file format), otherwise the editor should probably highlight / mark this range.
 `type` is an attempt to classify the error.
 `valid` is here mostly for informative purpose.
 It reflects whether Merlin was expecting such an error to be possible or not, and is useful for debugging purposes.
 `message` is the error description to be shown to the user.